jupyter/jupyter/docs/source/what_is_jupyter.md

 First and foremost, "Project Jupyter" is a large umbrella project that covers many different software offerings and tools.
-That includes "Jupyter Notebook" and "JupyterLab", which are both popular web-based notebook editor programs.
+That includes "Jupyter Notebook" and "JupyterLab", which are both popular notebook-editor programs. **The** **Jupyter project, and its subprojects, all center around providing tools** **(and standards) for interactive computing with computational notebooks.**
-The Jupyter project, and its subprojects, all center around providing tools (and standards) for interactive computing with computational notebooks.
-Each of these will be explored further below.
+If you're not familiar with some of those things, you can take a guided tour below that explains each one from the start.

-The term "Jupyter" is often used as a shorthand to refer to one of those products or ideas, which sometimes leads to confusion.
-Let's take a look at each of those, one-by-one.
+The term "Jupyter" is often used as a shorthand to refer to one of those products or ideas, which can cause confusion.
+Let's take a look at each piece, and provide some clarity, below.

 # What is a "Computational Notebook" anyway?

-A famous computer programmer (Donald Knuth) popularized the idea to combine explanatory plain english text with computer code, which is commonly called "literate programming".
-By adopting this practice, computer programs, as well as other complex information and ideas, could be better explained to a wide range of people.
+A famous computer programmer (Donald Knuth) popularized the idea to combine explanatory plain english text with computer code, which is commonly called "literate programming". **By adopting this practice, computer programs, as** **well as other complex information and ideas, could be better explained to** **a wide range of people.**

 A program written in this way could be printed on paper and shared by hand as an actual "notebook", but in modern times, they are shared digitally as